 When should I take my probiotic?

 There is debate on when is the best time to take probiotics.
-Many recommend just before before breakfast in the morning.
+Many recommend on waking, at least 30 minutes before breakfast in the morning.
 Others just before bed.
-This is apparently when the stomach's gastric acidity is naturally at pH 4 or above, as an important factor in a high quality probiotic is its ability to survive through gastric acidity and reach the intestines.
+This is apparently when the stomach's gastric acidity is naturally at pH 4 or above, as an important factor in a high-quality probiotic is its ability to survive through gastric acidity and reach the intestines.

-Why can't I just eat yoghurt?
+Can I just eat yoghurt?

 What are prebiotics?